birm/bin2dzi/README.md

-# bin2iip
+# bin2dzi
-Binary Data and Operations to IIP Images
+Binary Data and Operations to DZI Images